Go to Homepage

 Lombok Lodge is an ultra-modern address

 The name “lodge” conjures up images of crackling fireplaces, wall-mounted moose heads and snowshoes.
-No such thing at Lombok Lodge where all seems to be black and white, the architecture inspired by Stanley Kubrick’s A Clockwork Orange.
+No such thing at the pricey Lombok Lodge, where all seems to be black and white, the architecture inspired by Stanley Kubrick’s A Clockwork Orange.
 With its hospital white interiors and exteriors, and raven black staff uniforms (they must resent management for this idea each time they step into the blazing sun), the place seems more an architectural whimsy with very little local flavour.

 Opened in June 2011, and officially referred to as “romantic minimalist,” the ultra-modern hilltop retreat with its seven “luxury lodge suites” points towards an infinity pool – and bar below – and the Gili islands beyond.
 Located on a windy bluff, the suites offer decent views from the decks with oversized cushions on day beds where sun-cream anointed guests pout.